-San Mateo County General Plan Policies (2013) The San Mateo County General Plan was approved in November 1986, and the policies were updated in 2013.
-The following goals and objectives are relevant to the project: Water Supply

-- Goal 10.1: Coordinate Planning.
-Coordinate water supply planning with land use and wastewater management planning to assure that the supply and quality of water is commensurate with the level of development planned for an area. - Goal 10.2: Safeguarding Water Supplies.
-Seek to safeguard the productive capacity of groundwater aquifers and storage reservoirs. - Goal 10.3: Water Conservation.
-Promote the conservation and efficient use of water supplies. - Goal 10.4: Development of Water Supplies.
-Promote the development of water supplies to serve: (1) agricultural uses, as the highest priority; (2) domestic uses; and (3) recreational uses. - Goal 10.25: Efficient Water Use. (a) Encourage the efficient use of water supplies through effective conservation methods; (b) Require the use of water conservation devices in new structural development; (c) Encourage exterior water conservation; (d) Encourage water conservation for agricultural uses by using efficient irrigation practices. - Goal 10.26: Wastewater Reuse. (a) Encourage the reuse and recycling of water whenever feasible; (b) Encourage the use of treated wastewater that meets applicable County and State health agency criteria; (c) Support small-scale and onsite water recycling technologies, which meet public health and safety standards, for landscaping and agricultural purposes.
+Summary The San Mateo County General Plan was approved in November 1986, and the policies were updated in 2013.
+The following goals and objectives are relevant to the project: Water Supply Goal 10.1: Coordinate Planning.
+Coordinate water supply planning with land use and wastewater management planning to assure that the supply and quality of water is commensurate with the level of development planned for an area.
+Goal 10.2: Safeguarding Water Supplies.
+Seek to safeguard the productive capacity of groundwater aquifers and storage reservoirs.
+Goal 10.3: Water Conservation.
+Promote the conservation and efficient use of water supplies to serve: (1) agricultural uses, as the highest priority; (2) domestic uses; and (3) recreational uses.
+Goal 10.25: Efficient Water Use. (a) Encourage the efficient use of water supplies through effective conservation methods; (b) Require the use of water conservation devices in new structural development; (c) Encourage exterior water conservation; (d) Encourage water conservation for agricultural uses by using efficient irrigation practices.
+Goal 10.26: Wastewater Reuse. (a) Encourage the reuse and recycling of water whenever feasible; (b) Encourage the use of treated wastewater that meets applicable County and State health agency criteria; (c) Support small-scale and onsite water recycling technologies, which meet public health and safety standards, for landscaping and agricultural purposes.
+Wastewater Goal 11.1: Adequate Wastewater Management.
+Plan for the provision of adequate wastewater management facilities to serve development in order to protect public health, wildlife habitats, and water quality.
+Goal 11.2: Coordinate Planning.
+Coordinate wastewater management planning with land use and water supply planning to assure that the capacity of sewerage facilities is commensurate with the level of development planned for an area.
+Solid Waste Goal 13.1: Management of Solid Waste Disposal.
+Provide management of solid waste in the most efficient and economical manner which will prov